osmannyildiz/Funcy/README.md

 ## About Me

-Osman Nuri Yıldız, a versatile full-stack developer, graduated in Computer Engineering in 2023.
+**Osman Nuri Yıldız**, a versatile full-stack developer, graduated in Computer Engineering in 2023.
 As a member of Cuberium's blockchain development team and the Turkish Rust Community, he's deeply engaged in cutting-edge technologies.
 With a passion for blockchain, he's participated in numerous hackathons and events like Devconnect Istanbul and Istanbul Blockchain Week, honing his skills and contributing to the tech community.

 ## Development Plan

-1. Smart Contract Design
+1. **Smart Contract Design**

 Define the structure and functionality of the smart contract, including variables for managing event details, transactions, and user accounts.

-2. Implement Smart Contract Functions
+2. **Implement Smart Contract Functions**

 Develop functions for event registration, token transfers for purchases, and account management.
 Include features for event organizers to manage event-related data.

-3. Test Smart Contract
+3. **Test Smart Contract**

 Thoroughly test smart contract functionality for security, reliability, and efficiency, using both automated tests and manual testing.

-4. Front-end Design and Development
+4. **Front-end Design and Development**

 Design user-friendly interfaces for the Funcy mobile app using React Native, focusing on intuitive navigation and seamless transaction flows.

-5. Front-end Integration with Smart Contract
+5. **Front-end Integration with Smart Contract**

 Integrate front-end interfaces with the smart contract, allowing users to interact with event features, make purchases, and manage their accounts.

-6. Deployment
+6. **Deployment**

 Deploy the smart contract to the Solana blockchain and release the Funcy mobile app on relevant platforms, ensuring seamless user access and functionality.